o3de/o3de.org/content/docs/welcomeguide/wg-setup-intro.md

 ---
-description: ' Learn how to install and set up Amazon Lumberyard for the first time. '
+description: ' Learn how to install and set up Open 3D Engine for the first time. '
-title: Setting up Amazon Lumberyard
+title: Setting up Open 3D Engine
 ---
-# Setting up Amazon Lumberyard<a name="wg-setup-intro"></a>
+# Setting up Open 3D Engine<a name="wg-setup-intro"></a>

-Amazon Lumberyard has a two\-part installation process:
+Open 3D Engine has a two\-part installation process:

 1. The installer application downloads, extracts, and installs Lumberyard\.